Premier League kits 2022-23: Every new home, away and third strip

 The Seagulls will don a striking away shirt for the 2022-23 season, with a crimson colour and black stripes.

 They will hope for another successful away campaign after picking up most of their points on the road last season.

-Chelsea's home kit for the upcoming season is blue as ever, albeit with a striking white collar at the top.
+Chelsea's home kit for the 2022-23 season is blue as ever, albeit with a striking white collar at the top.

 The lion detailing pays tribute to Francis Drake, who changed the badge and nickname of the club, before guiding them to their first league title in the 50s.

 The away kit will be predominantly white, with light blue horizontal stripes accompanied by white detailing.